 A few months ago my clients came in to sign the builder documents for interim occupancy for their condominium unit which they purchased pre-build as an investment to rent out.
 My clients told me that that they had contacted the builder to get consent in order to allow them to rent their unit during the interim occupancy period.
 I advised them that if they do rent their unit during interim occupancy, they will not qualify for the GST rebate provided by the federal government.

 The GST rebate (which is roughly 1.71% of the total GST payable) is available on new homes under $450,000.00.
 Eligibility requires that the purchaser or their related family member must be the first primary occupier of the home.
+If you need legal help with GST matters, click here.

 The price set on the agreement of purchase and sale typically includes GST minus the rebate.
 Therefore, on final closing the purchaser must assign their rebate back to the builder because the builder factors in the GST and rebate amounts in representing their price for the home.
 The stipulations regarding GST and the assignment thereof are contained in the builder’s standard agreement of purchase and sale.
 Also contained in the builder’s standard agreement are the interim occupancy provisions which provide that the purchaser must be the primary occupant of the home during the interim occupancy period and if the purchaser wishes to rent out their home during the interim occupancy period, he or she must get consent from the builder.